 The Building Fund is a limited time campaign.
 We hope that you will join us at this exciting moment in Mayo Street Arts’ history, and become part of the circle that makes Mayo Street Arts possible for so many in the Portland community.

 I wish to make an additional contribution to the Building Fund.
 Contributors of $100 or more will be invited to a Special MSA Building Fund Reception at a private residence this winter.

 MSA’s current home was built in 1890 by the Danish Lutheran community.
 The St. Ansgar’s Church, as it was known, was a community hub for this group, who lived in the East Bayside neighborhood, and worked mostly at ceramics and tile foundries on Back Bay.

-The building has since served in many capacities as a community resource, home to such groups as The Free School, The East End Children’s Workshop, A Company of Girls, and now Mayo Street Arts.
+The building has since served in many capacities as a community resource.
 The downstairs floor is now used as art and studio space Portland artists and MSA’s programs, while upstairs the main hall is used a beautiful performance, exhibit, and meeting space for dance, theater, music, visual arts, and community gatherings.

 Since opening our doors in 2009, Mayo Street Arts grown to become many things – a music and performance venue, an art gallery, a studio and rehearsal space, and a community center where artists, neighbors, and community members can gather to learn and celebrate the arts.
 We are proud to be a place where neighborhood immigrant communities, especially youths, participate in the arts and their community without barriers.